Brazilian tennis great Maria Bueno dies after cancer battle | New Country 923

-SAO PAULO (AP) — Maria Bueno, a Brazilian tennis great who won three Wimbledon singles titles and four at the U.S. Open in the 1950s and 1960s, has died after battling mouth cancer.
+SAO PAULO (AP) — Maria Bueno, a Brazilian tennis great who won three Wimbledon singles titles and four at the U.S. Open in the 1950s and 1960s, and helped usher in modern women’s tennis, has died after battling mouth cancer.
 She was 78.

-Bueno was admitted to a hospital in Sao Paulo on Tuesday and on Friday the hospital released a statement confirming her death.
-It declined to provide more details out or respect for her family.
+Bueno was admitted to the Nove de Julho hospital in Sao Paulo in May.
+The hospital released a statement this week confirming her death, but declined to provide more details out of respect for her family.

+“A very sad day for sports.
+Brazil and the world lost a true tennis legend,” tweeted the International Olympic Committee, one of several sports organizations and professional tennis players to praise Bueno’s contribution.

-Nicknamed “The Tennis Ballerina” because of her graceful style, Bueno was a former top-ranked player who spent most of her career on the court before the professional era.
+Nicknamed “The Tennis Ballerina” because of her graceful style, Bueno spent most of her career on the court before the professional era.
 She won 19 Grand Slam titles overall, seven in singles, 11 in doubles and one in mixed doubles, between 1959 and 1966.
 She also reached the singles final at both the Australian Open and the French Open.

 Bueno was inducted into the International Tennis Hall of Fame in 1978 and was more recently contributing regularly to Brazilian television at Wimbledon, the U.S. Open and other major tennis events.